PyFunceble/web-worker/README.rst

 GitHub Packages
 """""""""""""""

-This project provides 2 docker images that you can pull.
+This project provides 2 docker images that you can pull:

-1. :code:`ghcr.io/pyfunceble/web-worker/web-worker` is built with PyFunceble (stable)
+1. :code:`ghcr.io/pyfunceble/web-worker/web-worker` is built with PyFunceble (stable).

-2. :code:`ghcr.io/pyfunceble/web-worker/web-worker-dev` is built with PyFunceble-dev
+2. :code:`ghcr.io/pyfunceble/web-worker/web-worker-dev` is built with PyFunceble-dev.

 To pull the image that has been built on top of PyFunceble (stable)